maclarel/ghes-cluster-terraform-azure/README.md

 terraform apply
 ```

+## Known Issues

+- Current DNS configuration only resolves through Azure DNS servers.
+An `/etc/hosts` entry is provided in the output of the `terraform apply` which can be added for direct access.

 ## To Do

-- Figure out how to address timeouts/out-of-order operations from erroring out when running `terraform destroy`
+- Figure out how to address timeouts/out-of-order operations from erroring out when running `terraform destroy`.